 Then there are the personality traits and their suitability as a family dog.
 The parent animals have strong personalities and it is interesting to see how this comes out in the offspring.
 This leads to questions of intelligence and training, which will also be answered later on.

-Then we will look closer at the breeding of this animal, both in terms of the border collie poodle mix breeder providing these dogs and the potential for a mini bordoodle mix.
+Then we will look closer at the breeding of this dog, both in terms of the border collie poodle mix breeder providing these dogs and the potential for a mini bordoodle mix.

 Like a number of different hybrid dogs that are around, this is very much its own dog with its own look.